Helen Keller! The Musical: Plot

 The fourth graders are rehearsing for the "Thanksgiving Extravaganza", where they have to perform The Miracle Worker, which is the story of Helen Keller, starring Timmy as Helen.
 Butters provides them reports that the kindergarteners' play is the greatest show he has ever seen, and the other kids agree to put extra effort into making their play better.
 Cartman agrees to adapt the play into a musical, and eventually Jeffrey Maynard, who played the lead in Les Misérables for the Denver Community Playhouse (which is why he is singing his lines), is brought in to help.
 The kids also decide to replace Helen's pet dog with a turkey, which is also to perform tricks for the audience.
 Timmy helps to pick out the turkey, and chooses a disabled turkey which he names "Gobbles".

 At rehearsal, Maynard brings in a professional performing turkey named Alinicia, and her trainer Lamond declares that she will not perform with Gobbles, and suggests Cartman kill it.
 Cartman attempts to kill Gobbles with a falling stage-light, but it hits and kills Kenny by mistake.
-Eventually, Lamond tells Timmy that animal control is going to take Gobbles from him because he is disabled, and Timmy reluctantly lets Gobbles go.
-When Timmy realizes he has been tricked, he leaves to rescue Gobbles, who has been found by a slaughterhouse and is now being pursued by Jimbo and his hunter friends.
+Eventually, Lamond tells Timmy that animal control is going to take Gobbles from him because he is disabled, and Timmy tearfully lets Gobbles go.
+After hearing the kindergarteners' play even has pyrotechnics, Cartman rigs laser shows, choreography and water effects into the fourth graders' show, culminating with Alinicia leaping through a ring of fire.

+When Timmy realizes he has been tricked, he leaves mid-show to rescue Gobbles.
 In Timmy's absence, Maynard goes on as Helen Keller and surprises everyone by singing ad-libbed songs to express Helen's thoughts, much to Cartman's annoyance.
-Also after hearing the kindergarteners' play even has pyrotechnics, Cartman rigs laser shows, choreography and water effects into the fourth graders' show, culminating with Alinicia leaping through a ring of fire.
 Gobbles survives the slaughterhouse due to his limp neck meaning that he is not decapitated along with the healthy turkeys, but is subsequently found by Jimbo and Ned, who try to shoot him; Timmy arrives just in time to take the bullet, saving Gobbles.
 Timmy survives, but a guilty Jimbo asks if there is any way he can make it up to Timmy.